darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 closing the file, the dirty bit is checked and file data is uploaded.
 SHA1 checksums are used to ensure that there are no unnecessary chunks uploads.

+To avoid running into Discord ratelimits, transactions are buffered and flushed every 5 seconds.
+Multiple transactions can be packed within one message given that most transactions take up a small fraction of the 8MB file size limit.

 ### Realtime synchronization

 Syncing between clients occurs when a client sends a transaction in the #tx channel.
 Another client picks up the